wuboy0307/go-gpdb/README.md

 brew cask reinstall vagrant
 ```

-Once the vagrant is installed, install the vagrant plugin using the below command
++ Once the vagrant is installed, install the vagrant plugin using the below command

 ```
 vagrant plugin install vagrant-hosts
 ```

 # Tools

-### Gpdb CLI
+### Gpdb cli

-Please check the gpdb cli README for details on how to use the gpdb CLI.
++ Please check the gpdb cli README for details on how to install & use the gpdb cli.

-### Datalab CLI
+### Datalab cli

-Please check the datalab cli README for details on how to use the datalab CLI.
++ Please check the datalab cli README for details on how to install & use the datalab cli.

 ### UnitTest

-Please check the README on how to run the unit test case.
++ Please check the README on how to run the unit test case.

 ### Vagrant

-If you wish to install vagrant manually using the Vagrant file & don't want to use the datalab CLI, please follow the instruction mentioned here for all the options.
++ If you wish to install vagrant manually using the Vagrant file & don't want to use the datalab cli, please follow the instruction mentioned here for all the options.

 # Developers / Contributor's